ibireme/yyjson/doc/API.md

 ## Read JSON from file

-The `path` is JSON file path.
+The `path` is the JSON file path.
 This should be a null-terminated string using the system's native encoding.<br/>
 The `flg` is reader flag, pass 0 if you don't need it, see `reader flag` for details.<br/>
 The `alc` is memory allocator, pass NULL if you don't need it, see `memory allocator` for details.<br/>
 The `err` is a pointer to receive error message, pass NULL if you don't need it.<br/>
-If input is invalid, `NULL` is returned.
+Returns `NULL` if `path` is NULL or invalid.

 ```c
 yyjson_doc *yyjson_read_file(const char *path,